 Though it’s longer than handheld mini chainsaws, it weighs only 5.5 pounds, and its slim profile is easy to handle and carry around to do any light cutting and pruning.
 And when it’s time to get rid of branches on a very tall tree, just attach the pole and get to work.

 Unfortunately, it’s the only chainsaw in our selection without a battery.
 It uses a regular electric cord, for which you’ll possibly need a very long extension cord, so be ready to spend a little extra on that if you don’t have one.

-Nevertheless, for under $80, this Sun Joe will cover most of the light work needed in a backyard, while being small and light enough not to be a burden.
-However, if you think you’ll need to cut down many old thick trunks, consider something heavier duty.
+Nevertheless, for under $100, this mini chainsaw from Sun Joe will cover most of the light work needed in a backyard, while being small and light enough not to be a burden.
+That makes this pick the best overall option for its value and versatility.
+If you think you’ll need to cut down many old thick trunks, however, consider something heavier duty.

 Chain speed: Unknown︱Weight: 9 lbs ︱ Maximum cut diameter: 4”

 If convenience and safety are at the top of your wishlist, you can’t go wrong with the Craftsman V20 Cordless Lopper.
 While it’s fairly heavy at 9 pounds, its scissor-like design is meant to be handled with both hands so it’s not as unwieldy as a one-handed tool would be.